 One minor drawback is that the Blueair 211+ is a shade louder at maximum speed, which may annoy some users.
 Remember that this is when the device is at its most efficient level and then also produces the maximum airflow.

-The Blueair 211+ produces sound at only 43.9 dBA at a first speed, while at maximum speed, it produces sound at approximately 59.7 dBA.
+The Blueair 211+ produces sound at only 43.9 dBA at the first speed, while at maximum speed, it produces sound at approximately 59.7 dBA.

 |Low Mode||43.9 dBA|